Burguete horse

 The Burguete (Caballo Burguete or Caballo de Raza Burguete, Aurizko zaldia) is a Spanish breed of horse from the autonomous community of Navarre in north-eastern Spain.
 It is listed in the Catálogo Oficial de Razas de Ganado de España in the group of autochthonous breeds in danger of extinction.
 It is reared principally for horsemeat.
+The name, both in Basque and in Spanish, is derived from that of the municipio of Auritz/Burguete.

 It is one of four Basque breeds of horse, the others being the Jaca Navarra, the Pottoka and the Euskal Herriko Mendiko Zaldia or Basque Mountain Horse.